mickeypearce/oradew-vscode/README.md

 ### DB environment

 Only `dbconfig.json` file is required for the workspace activation and successful connection with your database.
-Multiple DB environments with multi-users per environment are supported. `DEV` environment will always be used for importing existing sources from DB, other environment names are not allowed.
+Multiple DB environments with multi-users per environment are supported.

-Create `dbconfig.json` manually in the root folder of your workspace or execute `Init Workspace` command.
+You can create `dbconfig.json` manually in the root folder of your workspace or execute `Init Workspace` command.

-A minimal example with `DEV` environment and a single schema user follows:
+A minimal example with `DEV` environment and a single schema-user follows:

 ```json
 {